cutright/DVH-Analytics-Bokeh/README.md

 These functions are designed to process data retrieved from the SQL database and convert into python objects.

 *ROI_Name_Manager*
-From independently created .roi files, this class generates a map of roi names and provides functions to query and edit this map.
-Each roi points to an institutional roi, physician roi, and a physician.
+From independently created .roi files, this class generates a map of ROI names and provides functions to query and edit this map.
+Each ROI points to an institutional ROI, physician ROI, and a physician.

 *SQL*
 See "Notes - SQL DB Structure.txt" for database structure.